 KB Avg.
 Run Time # Pot.
 Errors Precision

 DBPEDIA 19min 499 (84) 92.38%

-YAGO 3 10min 2,237 (90) 90.61%
+YAGO 3 10min 2,237 (90) 90.61 %

-Wikidata 65min 1,776 (105) 73.99 %
+WIKIDATA 65min 1,776 (105) 73.99 %

-Negative Rules RuDik.
+Negative Rules RUDIK.
 We evaluate discovered negative rules as the percentage of correct errors identified for the top 5 predicates in each KB.
-Table 3 shows, for each KB, the total number of potential erroneous triples found with the discovered rules, whereas the precision is computed as the percentage of actual errors among potential errors.
+Table III shows, for each KB, the total number of potential erroneous triples found with the discovered rules, whereas the precision is computed as the percentage of actual errors among potential errors.
 Numbers in brackets show the number of triples manually annotated to obtain the precision.
 At the predicate level, the results are the following.
 DBPEDIA: academicAdvisor (29%), child (90%), spouse (87%), founder (95%), ceremonialCounty (100%).
 YAGO: hasChild (82%), isMarriedTo (97%), created (100%), hasAcademicAdvisor (100%), wroteMusicFor (43%).
 WIKIDATA: spouse (78%), child (82%), founder (100%), creator (48%), oathGiven (100%).

 Negative rules have better accuracy than positive ones when considering all predicates.
 This is due to the fact that negative rules exist more often than positive rules.
 While quality of the rules is good, especially on the more noisy KBs, we also discover rules that are supported by the large majority of the data, but do not hold semantically.
 For example, we identify the rule that two people with same gender cannot be married both in YAGO and WIKIDATA.
 Such rule has a 94% precision in YAGO and 57% in WIKIDATA.
 Differently from positive rules, literals play a key role in negative rules.
 In fact, several correct negative rules rely on temporal aspects in which something cannot happen before/after something else.
-Temporal information is usually expressed through dates and years, which are represented as literal values in KBs.